sopoforic/cgrr-mariospicross/README.md

 =====

 `marios_picross_puzzle_editor_gui.py` provides a simple GUI for editing a _Mario's Picross_ ROM to modify the puzzles.
+A Windows binary is available [here][1].

-Under the hood, it uses `mariospicross.py`.
+Under the hood, the GUI uses `mariospicross.py`.

 To parse a ROM for puzzles, use `read_puzzles_from_rom`: